-16. Political Studies, Majors and Minor within the Bachelor of Arts Program Advisor: James Magnus-Johnston Political Studies at CMU addresses power and inequalities among people, communities, and states.
+17. Political Studies, Majors and Minor within the Bachelor of Arts

+Program Advisor: James Magnus-Johnston

+Political Studies at CMU addresses power and inequalities among people, communities, and states.
 Students examine obstacles to fostering God's Kingdom on earth.
 They explore how the state, other institutions, roles and relationships, technologies, bodies of knowledge, and practices of culture and citizenship facilitate or compromise the goals of justice, peace, and human dignity.
 A close study of the classic texts, concepts, methodologies, and assumptions of Political Studies provides a basis for further inquiry.
 With this foundation, critical insights and alternative approaches from within and beyond the discipline can be fruitfully assessed.
 Political Studies prepares students for careers, leadership, advocacy, and management in such fields as research, social work, law, business, public administration, international development, foreign affairs, community organizing, and journalism.

-16.1.
+17.1.
 Political Studies Major, Four-year B.A.
-Graduation Requirements:

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 24 credit hours of the major requirements Core Curriculum Requirements:
+- 60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 24 credit hours of the major requirements

-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:
+- BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:

-BTS-2000 Introduction to Christianity
+- BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Third World Theology
+- BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+- BTS-2750 Introduction to Christian Ethics Twelve credit hours of electives in Biblical and

+- Theological Studies
-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours
+- Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above Humanities-6 credit hours Social Science-6 credit hours Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 48 credit hours

-A minimum of 15 credit hours at the 3000-level or higher, including 6 credit hours at the 4000-level.

-POLS-1000 Democracy and Dissent

-POLS-1010 Global Politics

-POLS/SOCI/PHIL-2600 Social & Political Philosophy Area courses: 24 credit hours, including at least 3 credit hours in each of four of the following areas:
+A minimum of 48 credit hours A minimum of 15 credit hours at the 3000-level or higher, including 6 credit hours at the 4000-level.
+POLS-1000 Democracy and Dissent POLS-1010 Global Politics POLS/SOCI/PHIL-2600 Social & Political Philosophy Area courses: 24 credit hours, including at least 3 credit hours in each of four of the following areas: World Politics Comparative Politics of the South Comparative Politics of the North Gender and Identity Politics Political Theory Political Studies electives: 15 credit hours

-World Politics

-Comparative Politics of the South Comparative Politics of the North Gender and Identity Politics

-Political Theory

-Political Studies electives: 15 credit hours

-General electives: